HyrumPowell/Portfolio/capstone.md

 ## Challenges & Solutions
 **Mechanical alignment:**
 Initial alignment issues caused binding during rotation.
-We adjusted tolerances and redesigned mounting features to improve reliability.
+We added linkages to the chain to allow for expansion and contraction on the brackets.

 **Control sequencing:**
 Early control logic caused timing issues between motion and sensor feedback.
 We refined the sequence logic and validated behavior through repeated testing.